 How do I begin physical therapy treatment?
-Do you require a referral?
+Do you require a referral and/or a prescription?

-• Then stop by our office or call to make an appointment for an evaluation.
+• Contact our clinic to make an appointment for an evaluation.

 • See our Getting Started page